The Children, Young People, Families, Early Intervention and Adult Learning and Empowering Communities Fund

 Working in partnership with the Scottish Government, Corra Foundation administer the CYPFEIF and ALEC Fund and support the funded organisations with the delivery of their work.
 To ensure links between on the ground practice and policy developments all core funded organisations have a lead policy contact within the Scottish Government or Education Scotland.

 You can read the full report on the first year of the CYPFEIF & ALEC Fund, 1st April 2016 to 31st March 2017, here.
-The report on the second year will be available here in the coming months.
+For year two, 2017-18, we have produced a two page summary review that can be found here.

 Organisations in receipt of core funding have the opportunity to engage in the Support and Engagement programme, you can read details about the programme in the next section.